20 Ways to Use Cold Pressed Virgin Coconut Oil

 Practice Ayurvedic Abhyanga (Self-Massage) With Coconut Oil

-Abhyanga is an ayurvedic self massage technique practised to relax muscle tension and enhance overall health and wellbeing.
+Abhyanga is an ayurvedic self-massage technique practised to relax muscle tension and enhance overall health and wellbeing.
 Abhyanga restores doshas and reduces muscle stiffness, improving flexibility, strength, and mobility.
 It also promotes lymphatic drainage and reduces the trauma effects (Abhighata sahyatva).
 Self-massaging with coconut oil also cleanses dirt, improves body complexion and skin elasticity, improves eyesight and prevents the ageing process.
-A pilot study revealed that practising abhyanga reduces stress and is beneficial in lowering blood heart rate and blood pressure in prehypertensive subjects.
+A pilot study published in The Journal of Alternative and Complementary Medicine, Basler (2011), revealed that practising abhyanga reduces stress and is beneficial in lowering blood heart rate and blood pressure in prehypertensive subjects.

 How to Practise Ayurvedic Abhyanga with Coconut Oil?